-Stitch: Simple Darning Program No. 22 or Reinforced Darning Program No. 23

-Thread: lightweight darning threadFeed-dog: up (sewing position)

-Presser foot: Automatic buttonhole foot No. 3A Reverse pattern foot No. 1

-• stretch fine fabrics into a darning or embroidery ring to prevent distortion
+Stitch: Needle: Thread: Feed-dog: Presser foot: Simple Darning Program No. 22 or Reinforced Darning Program No. 23 size and type suitable for the fabric selected lightweight darning thread up (sewing position) Automatic buttonhole foot No. 3A Reverse pattern foot No. 1C stretch fine fabrics into a darning or embroidery ring to prevent distortion

+Quick darning of holes or worn areas